soulspace-org/overarch/doc/usage.md

 only these elements will be included in the Structurizr workspace.

 # Template Based Artifact Generation
+*Experimental*

 Overarch can generate artifacts for model elements via templates.
+The model elements, to which a template is applied, are selected via criteria.
+A template can be applied to the collection of selected elements or to each element of the collection.

-It supports
+Overarch supports
 * forward engineering
-* protected areas for handwritten code
+* protected areas for handwritten content in generated artifacts

-## Generator Config
+## Generation Configuration

-You can configure the generation of artifacts with a EDN file.
+You can configure the generation of artifacts with an EDN file.
 The configuration contains a vector of generation context maps.
 A generation context map specifies a selection of model elements, a template to use, how the template should be applied, and where the resulting artifact